dorfsmay/jsground/README.md

 ## TODO
 * Add an option to not use "use strict"
+* check for conflicting class and script names and fail.
 * confirm the dev console cannot be opened via JavaScript
 * add warning that messages and errors go to the browser console
 * Add an inline editor, code completion?